ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

     }

 Press Play, cd to ardupilot directory then run the script to launch 2 copter instances.
-You can specify the IP address of the computer with the GCS, if everything is on the same computer, use 127.0.0.1
+You can optionally specify the IP address of the computer with the GCS as the first argument, by default it'll be 127.0.0.1, meaning everything is on the same computer.

 ::

-    libraries/SITL/examples/Airsim/follow-copter.sh 127.0.0.1
+    libraries/SITL/examples/Airsim/follow-copter.sh <IP>

 To attach MAVProxy -